-Hey guys, Syama Meagher here, CEO of Scaling Retail, and today I’ll give you a little bit of CEO advice on how you know it’s time to make new friends, specifically in your business network.
-The friends that you go to to be able to get business advice.
-The people who you can talk to candidly about, and the ones who are ultimately going to help you become a better CEO, a better leader, and a better business owner.
-In fact, increasing your network and having better friends that are also business owners can help you in a variety of ways, including helping you increase sales, boosting your visibility, and actually helping to decrease costs in some cases.
-So, let’s go ahead and unpack all the great ways in which your friend groups need a little bit of a boost.
+As CEO, you need to know when it’s time to make new friends, specifically in your business network.
+These are the friends you go to for business advice.
+They’re the people who you can speak candidly with.
+They’re the ones who are ultimately going to help you become a better CEO, a better leader, and better business owner.
+Increasing your network and having better friends that are also business owners can help you in a variety of ways, including increasing sales, boosting your visibility and sometimes even decreasing your costs.